brxjonesdev/tonality/README.md

 - Create themed "crates" (e.g., "90s Indie," "Lo-fi Essentials")
 - Share your collections with the community

-*Showcase what you love—your music, your taste, your story.*
+Showcase your music, your taste, your story.

 👉 [Get Started](https://tonality.braxtonjones.dev)